pmcharrison/psychTestR/README.md

 psychTestR was created by Peter M. C. Harrison with useful feedback from
-Daniel Müllensiefen, Klaus Frieler, and Marcus Pearce.
+Daniel Müllensiefen, Klaus Frieler, Marcus Pearce, and Nicolas Ruth.
 The work was was supported by Peter's PhD studentship from the EPSRC and AHRC Centre for Doctoral Training in Media and Arts Technology (EP/L01632X/1)